 National Families in Action (NFIA) – NFIA provides information for families on drug effects, prevention, updates on latest scientific findings, surveys and other information.

-Drug Free America Foundation, Inc. (DFAF) – DFAF is a drug prevention and policy organization committed to developing, promoting and sustaining national and international policies and laws that will reduce illegal drug use and drug addiction.
+Drug Free America Foundation, Inc. – DFAF is a drug prevention and policy organization committed to developing, promoting and sustaining national and international policies and laws that will reduce illegal drug use and drug addiction.

 Pacific Institute for Research and Evaluation (PIRE) – The mission of PIRE is to promote, undertake, and evaluate activities, studies, and programs that improve individual and public health, welfare, and safety.
 Their website contains information on a number of drugs, prevention and treatment, as well as policy and enforcement.

-National Drug Facts Week – National Drug Facts Week is a health observance week for teens that aims to shatter the myths about drugs and drug abuse.
+National Drug and Alcohol Facts Week – National and Alcohol Drug Facts Week is a health observance week for teens that aims to shatter the myths about drugs and drug abuse.
 Through community-based events and activities on the Web, on TV, and through contests, NIDA is working to encourage teens to get factual answers from scientific experts about drugs and drug abuse.
 The website contains event and activity ideas, a National Drug IQ Challenge and several tools and resources.

 Voices for Prevention – Voices for Prevention is a state-wide substance abuse prevention workgroup that aims to build a unified state-wide voice for substance abuse prevention specialists, service providers, community coalition members and individuals with an interest in and a commitment to substance abuse prevention.
 Their website provides resources on advocacy, social host ordinances and other substance abuse prevention as well as upcoming events and other updates.